Damilolaadefenwa/myportfolio/README.md

 # Portfolio

-This is my personal portfolio web app built with React, TypeScript, and Vite.
+This is my personal portfolio web app built with React, TypeScript, Vite and Tailwindcss.
 It demonstrates a collection of small projects and reusable UI components (product/project cards, image uploader, modals, and a spinner), plus a simple service in `services/geminiService.ts`.
 The code highlights TypeScript types, component composition, and basic client-side routing.

 Key folders and files:
 - `components/` — reusable UI components shown in the site